phpmd/phpmd/src/site/rst/download/index.rst

   ~/phpmd $ ant initialize

 This command installs the dependencies used by PHPMD.
-Please not that this command will produce a lot of output on the shell.
+Please note that this command will produce a lot of output on the shell.

-  ~ $ pear channel-discover pear.phpmd.org
-  ~ $ pear channel-discover pear.pdepend.org
-  ~ $ pear install --alldeps phpmd/PHP_PMD

 Requirements
 ============